THE HENRY M. JACKSON FOUNDATION FOR THE ADVANCEMENT OF MILITARY MEDICINE (HJF)

 By employing a disciplined, yet flexible, management model, CP3 tailors itself to meet the needs of each novel public-private partnership it facilitates.
 Cross-functional teams of HJF interdepartmental subject matter experts are engaged by CP3 to support the administrative needs of research projects and facilitate best practices.
 This approach facilitates long-term collaborative success while ensuring appropriate compliance with all applicable regulatory bodies.

-CP3's Mission: To create and sustain dynamic public-private partnerships to advance research and care for service members, veterans, and their families.
+CP3's Mission: To create and sustain dynamic public-private partnerships to advance research and care for service members, veterans, and civilians.

 For more information about CP3, contact: